 - Strong interest in the application of scientific evidence to campaigns and public policy

 - Strong research and writing skills

-Terms: PCRM is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
+Terms: The Physicians Committee is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
 This unpaid volunteer internship is not available as employment.
 Free housing accommodations at our guest house near our office may be available if needed.
-PCRM will assist interns in obtaining course credit if applicable.
-The ideal candidate will be able to intern 40 hours a week and commit at least 10 weeks to the internship, and start in May or June.
+The Physicians Committee will assist interns in obtaining course credit if applicable.
+The ideal candidate will be able to intern at least 30 hours a week, commit at least two months to the internship, and start in May or June.
 Start and end dates are flexible.

 How to apply: Click here to complete our online internship application.
 Applications are being accepted on a rolling basis for the summer semester.